Last Updated on

 Types of accommodation in India

-- Good price for value.
+- Good price and value.
 As a rule, Airbnb rentals are less costly than the equivalent hotels.

 - Kitchen & Food.
 Generally, hosts allow their guests to use the kitchen and sometimes even offer breakfast.
 This helps to eat healthy on the road and cut your costs for eating out.